butcherrrr/password-generator/README.md

 # password-generator

 Generates passwords in the terminal using node (or bun).
+Done for my own convenience.

 1. Symlink to `pass.js` file: